Few-Shot Segmentation with Global and Local Contrastive Learning: Experiment

 \subsection{Failure case analysis}

-In this section, we analyze the challenging cases that fail our model on the COCO dataset.
-As shown in Figure~\ref{fig:fail-cases}, our model fails to distinguish between the people and Teddy bear, horse and person.
-This is because they have a similar pattern or similar color: difficult to distinguish without semantic information.
-Moreover, our model can not locate small objects.
-When the query information is too complex, our model can only identify the small part of the human being.
+In this section, we aim to analyze the challenging cases that our model fails to correctly identify on the COCO dataset.
+Figure~\ref{fig:fail-cases} shows some of these instances where our model is unable to distinguish between people and Teddy bears, horses, and people due to their similar patterns or colors.
+These scenarios are difficult to distinguish without the use of semantic information.
+Furthermore, our model also struggles to locate small objects in the images.
+When the query information is too complex, our model can only identify a small part of the human being, indicating that more advanced techniques may be required to improve performance in such challenging cases.